arielccjr/Journal2025/~DEFINITION./~0: SCRIPT.md

                 The middle term acts as the link between the two premises and determines how they connect to reach a conclusion.
     : PREMISES: Valid syllogisms ensure a sound flow from general statements (premises) to specific outcomes (conclusion).
         : Major Premise (Universal or Particular, Affirmative or Negative) "All humans are mortal."
+            First principles are foundational truths that require no further proof.
+They are known intuitively or through induction(generalizing from experience) and serve as the starting point for any demonstration.
+            Axioms are self-evident truths that require no proof and serve as foundational statements upon which further knowledge is built.
         : Minor Premise (Universal or Particular, Affirmative or Negative) "Socrates is a human."
+            Known fact
         : Conclusion (Follow rules of distribution and quality to validate) "Therefore, Socrates is mortal."
    : SENTENCE/PROPOSITION: SUBJECT-PREDICATE
         : TYPES OF PROPOSITIONS: